johnfmorton/Pic-Puller-for-Instagram-COMPLETE---Craft/PicPullerDocumentation.md

 ### Version History

+* Version 2.3.0 (June 21, 2016)
+    - [Fixed] Added back the unintentionally deleted "shared authorization" feature of Pic Puller.
+You can now share one Admin user's Instagram Authorization across all users of your site.
+* Version 2.2.0 (May 25, 2016)
+    - [Added] Pic Puller now supports [CSRF Protection](https://craftcms.com/support/csrf-protection), an optional security setting in Craft CMS, when making a request for Instagram access.
 * Version 2.1.0 (April 11, 2016)
     - [Added] New "caption_only" variable has been added to "media_recent" and "media" (by ID) functions.
 It will eliminate captions that are stuffed with hashtags from being so damn ugly.
     - [Added] New "tags" variable has been added to "media_recent" and "media" (by ID) functions.
 This is an array of the tags associated with a piece of media.